 Personal Ethic.
 Martin Luther believed that the Christlike ethic of the Sermon on the Mount should guide personal relationships in what he called the “spiritual realm.”
 But in the temporal realm the divine order of God, discerned through ethics derived from natural law and reason, can demand the use of the sword.
 Unlike some Anabaptist ethical reasoning that proposes a kingdom ethic for Christians and another ethic for the state, Luther called Christians to live in both realms.
 As an individual Christian, one must refuse to take up arms even in self-defense.
 As a citizen soldier, one can be required by one’s government to kill for the good of one’s neighbor. p.
 29-30

-Despite general admiration for Luther and his opposition to corruption in the Catholic system, and despite the articulation of a few relatively sound theologies to this courageous man, I find him dead wrong on this point.
+Despite general admiration for Luther and his opposition to corruption and misguidance in the Catholic system, and despite this courageous man’s articulation of some sound theologies, I find him dead wrong on this point.
 I cannot reconcile being one person one day, and another person the next–serving two masters, if you will.

 It might also be noted that the so-called Sermon on the Mount was not necessarily delivered as one “sermon.”
 The assumption by scholars seems to be that Matthew collected the sayings which are duly attributable to Jesus, but that he arranged them himself in a literary formulation that was not in every point consistent with the chronology of Jesus’ delivery.
 Particularly, in this context: I certainly believe, with most other Christians, that Jesus taught such things as “turn the other cheek”; it is the literary proximity–the packaging-up, as it were–of these sayings in the “Sermon” that deserves inquiry.